Sangría Blanca con Piña Asada

 3. 03

-Drop the hot, smoky pineapple chunks directly into the cold sangria and give it one gentle stir.
+Drop the hot, smoky pineapple directly into the freezing sangria, give it one gentle stir, slap the mint sprig to release its oils, and serve immediately to your guests.

 Notes